 In this example, I want to have four security groups.

-2. For the jump box in a public subnet, so I can ssh to that box, and ping, login, and troubleshoot my application instances.
-Thus I need to open SSH and ICMP on app servers from that box.
+instances.
+Thus I need to open SSH and ICMP on app servers from that

 - name: "{{readable_env_name}}-public-LOADBALANCER"